jbuckman/academic-kickstart/content/post/tensorflow-the-confusing-parts-1.md

 [^2]: Since the Tensorflow team is dedicated to backwards compatibility, there are several ways to create variables.
 In older code, it is common to also encounter the `tf.Variable()` syntax, which serves the same purpose.

 [^3]: Name management can be made a bit easier with `tf.variable_scope()`.
 I will cover scoping in more detail In a future post!

+[^4]: Note that `tf.Print` is not compatible with Colab or IPython notebooks; it prints to the standard output, which is not shown in the notebook.
+There are various solutions on StackOverflow.